Sumgait: Soviet period

 Following the politics of glasnost, initiated by Mikhail Gorbachev, civil unrest and ethnic strife grew in various regions of the Soviet Union, including Nagorno-Karabakh, an autonomous region of the Azerbaijani SSR.

 The Sumgait pogrom against the local Armenian population on 27–29 February 1988 was one of the first violent events of the Nagorno-Karabakh conflict.
 It killed more than 30 people, wounded some 200, and produced thousands of refugees; most of the victims were Armenians who constituted a large minority of the population.

 Republic era

 After the First Nagorno-Karabakh War, the city became home to a number of Azerbaijani refugees internally displaced persons, mainly from Qubadli and Zengilan regions.
 In 1994, Heydar Aliyev initiated a large-scale Free Economic Area project on the territory of the city.

 Geography

 Sumgait is located about 31 km (approximately 20 miles) northwest of Azerbaijan's capital Baku, near the Caspian Sea.

+Climate

+Sumgait has a cold semi-arid climate (BSk) according to the Köppen climate classification.